 Request a Quote

-Uganda, ‘’the Pearl of Africa’’ is an East African land-locked country spanning over 241,559sqkm of land and water with a population of about 36.5million people.
+Explore Uganda ‘’the Pearl of Africa’’, an East African land-locked country spanning over 241,559sqkm of land and water with a population of about 45million people.
 It is bordered by Kenya to the East, Rwanda and Tanzania to the South, Democratic Republic of Congo to the West and Sudan to the North.
 A third of Uganda’s 241,559SqKm is water while the forests and woodland take 24%.
-Uganda is generally a green country and its greenery is attributed to the conducive weather conditions experienced throughout the year.
-Uganda enjoys very conducive equatorial climate throughout the year.
-There are no such extreme weather conditions of too much sunshine or rain, everything is received in moderation.
+Uganda is a generally green country and its greenery is attributed to the conducive weather conditions.
+The conducive equatorial climate experienced throughout the year implies there are no such extreme weather conditions of too much sunshine or rain, everything is received in moderation.
 There is neither winter nor summer in Uganda instead there are the dry and wet seasons.
 The dry months are June to mid-September and December to February while the rest are relatively wet.

 Uganda is richly endowed and is a truly bucket list destination; from the rolling green hills that constitute a range of spectacular landscapes, the world’s strongest waterfalls of Murchison, the tree climbing lions, the snow-capped Rwenzori Mountains to the majestic Mountain Gorillas in Bwindi Impenetrable National Park.
 The list goes on to include the source of Africa’s longest river – the Nile, the endangered Golden Monkeys, the Chimpanzees, Africa’s largest fresh water body – Lake Victoria, all of which are unique to Uganda.
 White water rafting, abseiling, Lion tracking, horseback riding, authentic cultural encounters, hiking some of Uganda’s summits, bird watching, Chimpanzee tracking and Mountain Gorilla trekking are some of the experiences that make a Uganda Safari Holiday a memorable one.